GameClay/Uttu/README.markdown

 Uttu looks for information in git commit messages.
 It then performs Lighthouse API tasks

 ### Bug Fix Branches
-When the post-receive hook sees a message in the format: `Merged branch 'initials/bug-#'` It should mark the corresponding bug with the state specified in the project's `merge_state`, this defaults to `resolved`.
+When Uttu sees a message in the format: `Merged branch 'initials/bug-#'` It should mark the corresponding bug with the state specified in the project's `merge_state`, this defaults to `resolved`.

 For example, a branch named `pw/bug-3`